ungleich/cdist/docs/src/man1/cdist.rst

     Enable beta functionalities.
 Beta functionalities include the following options: -j/--jobs.

+.. option:: -C CACHE_PATH_PATTERN, --cache-path-pattern CACHE_PATH_PATTERN

+    Sepcify custom cache path pattern.
+It can also be set by CDIST_CACHE_PATH_PATTERN environment variable.
+If it is not set then default hostdir is used.
+For more info on format see :strong:`CACHE PATH PATTERN FORMAT` below.

 .. option:: -c CONF_DIR, --conf-dir CONF_DIR

     Add a configuration directory.
 Can be specified multiple times.